gre/qrloop/README.md

 To troubleshoot this, you can try different FPS speed.
 Experience have shown phones are able to scan about 30 frames per second (depends on implementations) but in practice it's better to be at max 5 fps.

 We also have empirically found that some frames are randomly harder for phone to catch.
 Therefore, we have in this library a concept of "replicas" which basically replicates frames with a nonce: one byte in the QR Code data completely change the qrcode, increasing our chance of falling on an "easy" frame.

+Finally, we have implemented "fountain codes" inspired from [Luby transform code](https://en.wikipedia.org/wiki/Luby_transform_code) that allows to recover frames faster.

 ### base64 on each frame